Azure/AppService/_posts/2024-9-17-How-to-pull-from-ACR-with-Managed-Identity-using-Windows-containers.md

     - windows containers
 ---

 Managed identities offer a way to secure communications between Azure resources without having to manage any credentials.
-The following are the steps to enable **system-assigned** identity when pulling from Azure Container Registry (ACR) with the use of a Windows container application.
+The following are the steps to enable **system-assigned** identity when pulling from Azure Container Registry (ACR) with the use of a Windows container application

 ### Prerequisites